Eugene-301/typescripteducation/readme.md

 For uncompleted topics: ✗
 For completed topics: ✓
-Fot in progress topics: ↺
+For in progress topics: ↺